alexx2203/alexx2203/README.md

-# 🌟 Welcome to My GitHub Profile! 🌟
+🌟 Welcome to My GitHub Profile! 🌟

-## 👋 About Me
+👋 About Me

-Hello!
-I'm Aleksandra, a fan of programming who enjoys learning and making things.
-I'm currently delving deeply into programming, concentrating on C# and Powershell.
-Making a video game is my dream.
+Hey there.
+I'm Aleksandra, currently surviving the wild realm of programming with C# and PowerShell as my chosen weapons.
+I’m not pretending to be a 10x developer — I’m just stubborn enough not to give up when my code decides to go rogue.

+My ultimate goal?
+To build a video game that doesn’t crash (too often).

-ConcernedApe, the lone developer of Stardew Valley, is one of my greatest inspirations.
+The legendary ConcernedApe, the lone creator of Stardew Valley, keeps me sane.
-His commitment and creativity serve as a reminder to me that one person can create an entire world, pixel by pixel, with perseverance and heart.

----
+If he could build an entire digital village alone, surely I can manage one working script without setting my PC on fire.
+Probably.

-## 🛠️ Skills and Technologies
+🛠️ Skills and Technologies

-### Programming Languages
+Programming Languages

-- C#
+C#

+PowerShell

-- HTML
+HTML

-- CSS
+CSS
-- Powershell

-### Frameworks & Libraries
+Frameworks & Libraries

-- Unity (beginner)
-- .NET (learning in progress)
+Unity (beginner – the “why-is-my-character-floating” phase)

+.NET (learning, with coffee and quiet desperation)

-### Tools & Platforms
+Tools & Platforms

-- Git
+Git (and occasional git panic)

-- Visual Studio
+Visual Studio

-- Visual Studio Code
+Visual Studio Code

----

-## 📚 Learning Journey
+📚 Learning Journey

-I'm currently focused on:

-- Mastering C# for application and game development.
-- Improving my Powershell skills.
-- Learning the fundamentals of game design to bring my ideas to life.

----

-✨ Thank you for visiting my GitHub profile! 🚀
+Currently knee-deep in:

+Making C# obey my will.

+Using PowerShell to automate away my suffering.

+Understanding enough game design to make pixels feel alive.